lukstafi/lukstafi.github.io/notes/WSL_install_new_distro.md

 I followed the installation instructions on [nomadbsd.org](https://www.nomadbsd.org/download.html).
 Then I needed to disable _Secure Boot_ in BIOS.
 You can get to BIOS settings by maybe pressing F2 on startup, or via _Windows / Settings / Windows Update / Advanced Options / Recovery / Advanced startup: Restart now_.
 Then I needed to disable auto-detection of graphics in NomadBSD: press 7 on startup for settings, then 6, (then 7 for verbose logging,) then 1, then 1.
 If the computer turns off at this moment, repeat this again (the settings are not saved).

+The default shell of NomadBSD was hanging for me, fortunately entering `bash` resolved this!

 ## Package managers

 Packages to install: